International Dispute Settlement and Arbitration (Advanced LL.M.)

 How do States settle their international disputes?
 How is litigation and arbitration at the international law level conducted ?
 Can investment disputes between a State and a foreign investor or between two States be arbitrated?
 What is the role of the International Court of Justice and other international courts and tribunals in international society?

-Learn how to answer and deal with these and other questions from an international law perspective.
+Learn in our Advanced Master Programmes 'International Dispute Settlement and Arbitration'(LL.M.) how to answer and deal with these and other questions from an international law perspective.

 Reasons to choose International Dispute Settlement and Arbitration?